Some of the information in this post may be out of date. Please speak to a librarian for more up to date information.

 Writing a business plan, selling the plan, raising capital, locating customers, marketing the business–the work of the entrepreneur never ends!
 Now Proquest has developed a database devoted exclusively to helping entrepreneurs find the information they need to save time and execute a successful venture.
 The Entrepreneurship Database targets practitioners and researchers.
 Database content includes articles, tools and templates, business cases, and more than 11,000 video clips of successful entrepreneurs offering encouragement and advice.
 Access to the database is seamless on campus; off-campus users will be prompted to type in their name and 14-digit barcode number (located on your student ID).

-To locate more valuable resources for enterpreneurs, go to the Research Guide for Small Business.
+To locate more valuable resources for enterpreneurs, go to the Research Guide for Entrepreneurship & Small Business.
 This guide contains entrepreneurial resources available through the library as well as links to sites with useful free content.
 The Wall Street Journal Small Business page and the James J. Hill Reference Library are two excellent additional sites to explore.
 Search the library catalog for books on entrepreneurship and small business, such as How to Raise Capital: Techniques and Strategies for Financing and Valuing Your Small Business.